Trump Will Persecute FBI Agents Who Expose 2020 Russian Efforts To Help Him Win, Ex-Solicitor General Warns

 Watch Dellinger’s interview segment with Reid in the video below.

-Dellinger added that the Trump administration’s likely political persecution of investigators who ask questions about Russian interference in the 2020 election, coupled with — as Inquisitr reported — Trump’s refusal to instruct Russian President Vladimir Putin to refrain from sabotaging the 2020 election, in a phone call Friday, can only be described as “extremely distressing.”
+Dellinger added that the Trump administration’s likely political persecution of investigators who ask questions about Russian interference in the 2020 election, coupled with Trump’s refusal to instruct Russian President Vladimir Putin to refrain from sabotaging the 2020 election, can only be described as “extremely distressing,” as The Inquisitr reported.

 In a Senate Judiciary Committee hearing on Wednesday, California Senator Kamala Harris pressed Barr on whether Trump or any of his White House allies had already “suggested” that he open investigations into “anybody,” as Vanity Fair recounted.
 But Barr failed to answer, ultimately responding only, “I don’t know.”